vezzolter/DSA/Algorithms/Sorting/InsertionSort/InsertionSort.md

 - **Adaptabillity:**
   - **Adaptive** — amount of shifts depends on extent to which data is already sorted.

+---

+Insertion Sort, though conceptually simple and intuitive, exhibits limitations in practical scenarios.
+It is better suited for small datasets, especially when they are either already sorted or nearly sorted, and when the additional memory usage needs to be minimized.
+Thus, while algorithm may find niche applications, its overall utility is limited in modern software development contexts.

 # &#128221; Application